flagrow/flarum-ext-image-upload/readme.md

 ## Configuration

+- Visit the permission tab to select what user group can upload images in posts.
-Visit the settings tab of the extension in your admin to configure your image upload services.
+- Visit the settings tab of the extension in your admin to configure your image upload services.

 ## Upload services